What Is Omnichannel Marketing? Definition, Examples, and Strategy

 Engage customers after they make a purchase to inspire their loyalty.

-Omnichannel marketing is becoming more common as businesses leverage technology to integrate marketing channels and close the gap between touchpoints.
+Omnichannel marketing is becoming more common as businesses leverage technology to integrate marketing channels and close the gap between different touchpoints.
 Chances are you’ve had an omnichannel experience with various brands and benefited from the convenience it offers.
-Common examples include being able to order a product online and pick it up in-store and receiving push notifications that you’ve abandoned an online cart.
+Common examples include being able to order a product online and pick it up in the store and receiving push notifications that you’ve abandoned an online cart.

 An omnichannel marketing strategy offers several potential business benefits, including: